-Note: It's been brought to our attention that Happy Place is currently closed due to city zoning issues.
-Updates to the situation and information for current ticket holders are available on its Instagram page.
+Note: Happy Place is currently closed due to city zoning issues; it is due to reopen later this month at LA Live.
+More information is available on its Instagram page.

 Move over Disneyland; there’s a new happiest place on Earth.
 Following in the exceedingly Instagrammable footsteps of the Museum of Ice Cream, here comes Happy Place, a pop-up art installation with a serious commitment to putting a smile on your face—and a selfie on your phone.